thomas051083/psd-psw/event-details/learning-journey-faq.md

 <li>
 	<b>How do I register for a Learning Journey or Activity?</b><br>
-	Registration is generally done via Eventbrite, on a first-come-first-served basis.
+	Registration is generally done via Eventbrite, on a first-come, first-served basis.
 Please refer to the individual event pages on the PSW Microsite for information and the link to bring you to the correct registration site.
 Please register using a <b>valid official work email</b> so that we can verify your status as a public officer.
 </li>
 <br>
 <li>